aarontran/g309.2-0.6/Notes.md

   (do separately to illustrate effects)
 * change x-ray background fit parameters
 * use x-ray background fit parameters from fitting XRB alone?
+    (partially addressed.  parameters agree within uncertainty.
+     but, see how fit results change to get a handle on systematics)

 * SANITY CHECK: if I change soft proton background to BROKEN POWER LAW, e.g. in combined fit alone, how do parameters change if at all?